I wish I could say more about what my younger sisters and brother were doing, the whole time I was growing up.

 UCLA was thus like an extension of high school.
 I came home every afternoon to the same family situation, with younger sisters and a brother squabbling and noisy, and my parents smoking constantly and watching TV throughout the day.
 (Apple Valley was my refuge, as I’ll describe on another post.)

 This is hard to recover or think about clearly; memories are uncertain, being recalled and reinterpreted over and over, throughout one’s life.
 But I’m certain there was a transitional period in my mid-childhood where circumstances and influences, mostly due to my father, shut me down.
-As an early child, I think that I was relatively voluble and sociable.
+As an early child, despite my isolation, I think that I was relatively voluble and sociable, when in social situations.
 But then there were a few key episodes.
 One was, in 5th or 6th grade, learning fractions, I had discovered some clever scheme to simplify the computing of fractions, and asked my teacher to show it to the class.
 (I’m pretty sure she was a substitute teacher, which might almost excuse her reaction.)
 I got to the front of the class, chalked my idea onto the chalkboard.
 And the teacher replied, that’s a cute gimmick.
 Gimmick??
 I was mortified.
 She didn’t appreciate that I had some true insight into mathematics, at least for my age.

 One other classroom demonstration went a bit better.
 I had a small, educational-toy computer called a Digi-Comp (Wikipedia: https://en.wikipedia.org/wiki/Digi-Comp_I; my blog in 2006: http://www.markrkelly.com/Views/?p=291), and I took it to school one day, likely in the 6th grade, for a show-and-tell.
 I described the basic mechanics of it, the plastic parts, the rubber bands, and showed how “programming” it with those plastic pegs let you do simple calculations.
 I thought I was done, but the teacher said, can you explain more about how it works?
 Um, OK, well–and I went into a tedious explanation of how the upright metal wires either did or did not move depending on those pegs, and so on.
 The teacher was satisfied, but I thought this extraneous detail was beside the point.
 It was about the concept of being able to program, not how the program mechanically played out.
-Again I was taken aback, that much less eager to pass along things I found interesting.
+Again I was taken aback, from then on that much less eager to pass along things I found interesting.

 More important were my father’s reactions to several incidents.
 He was extremely sensitive to shows of vanity; he disregarded expertise, and thought everyone on the nightly news a crook or a fraud.
 (My sister Sue has inherited some of this attitude, and even Kevin a bit.)
 A key incident must have been in the sixth or maybe seventh grade.
 I’d become interested in astronomy and had gotten a small refractor telescope for my sixth grade graduation (called a “culmination”).
-To encourage me, perhaps, somehow or another my father contacted a friend of a friend who was part of a high-end amateur astronomy group that owned and ran Stoney Ridge Observatory (http://stony-ridge.org/), in the mountains off Angeles Crest Highway (and just a few miles northeast of the famous Mount Wilson Observatory).
-So one evening my parents and I drove up to meet this friend to get a tour and actually look through the telescope.
+To encourage me, perhaps, somehow or another my father contacted a friend of a friend who was part of a high-end amateur astronomy group that owned and ran Stony Ridge Observatory (http://stony-ridge.org/), in the mountains off Angeles Crest Highway (and just a few miles northeast of the famous Mount Wilson Observatory).
+So one evening my parents and I drove up to meet this friend to get a tour of the observatory and actually look through the telescope.
 As we arrived it was near full dark and the constellations were clearly visible.
 We met this friend and I pointed out some of the constellations I knew – Orion, Canis Major, whatever.
 (More likely it was summer, so they would have been Hercules, Scorpio, whatever.)
 The friend went off to unlock the observatory, and my father took me aside and told me not to show off.
 Show off?
 I didn’t think I was; I was just establishing my bona fides, so to speak, as someone who knew something about astronomy.
 The astronomy friend had nodded along; he hadn’t rolled his eyes as if I were a twerp.
 But my father thought I was being too big for my britches; he was embarrassed.
 As the evening passed, we did actually look through the scope (which entailed sitting atop a high ladder to reach the eyepiece), and at one point this astronomy friend trusted me to change the eyepiece, even at the risk of an 11-year-old boy dropping the eyepiece onto the concrete floor below.
 (See the scope at this page: http://stony-ridge.org/76cm-f6.htm)